DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Appendix

 \subsubsection{Implementation Details.}

-Following previous works~\cite{luo2021clip4clip,liu2022ts2,jin2022expectation,jin2022video}, we utilize the CLIP (ViT-B/32)~\cite{radford2021learning} as the pre-trained model.
+Following previous works~\cite{luo2021clip4clip,jin2022expectation,jin2022video,jin2023text}, we utilize the CLIP (ViT-B/32)~\cite{radford2021learning} as the pre-trained model.
 The dimension of the feature is 512.
 The temporal transformer~\cite{vaswani2017attention,li2022locality} is composed of 4-layer blocks, each including 8 heads and 512 hidden channels.
-The temporal position embedding and parameters are initialized from the CLIP’s text encoder.
+The temporal position embedding~\cite{yu2022position} and parameters are initialized from the text encoder of the CLIP.
 We use the Adam optimizer~\cite{kingma2014adam} and set the batch size to 128.
 The initial learning rate is 1e-7 for the text encoder and video encoder and 1e-3 for other modules.
 We set the temperature $\hat{\tau}$ to 0.01 and ${\tau}^{'}$ to 1.
-For short video retrieval datasets, \ie, MSRVTT, LSMDC, and MSVD, the word length is 32 and the frame length is 12.
-For long video retrieval datasets, \ie, ActivityNet Captions and DiDeMo, the word length is 64 and the frame length is 64.
+For short video datasets, \ie, MSRVTT, LSMDC, and MSVD, the word length is 32 and the frame length is 12.
+For long video datasets, \ie, ActivityNet Captions and DiDeMo, the word length is 64 and the frame length is 64.

+The training is divided into two stages.
+In the first stage, we train the feature extractor from the discrimination perspective.
+In the second stage, we optimize the generator from the generation perspective.
 For the MSRVTT and LSMDC datasets, the experiments are carried out on 2 NVIDIA Tesla V100 GPUs.
 For the MSVD, ActivityNet Captions, and DiDeMo datasets, the experiments are carried out on 8 NVIDIA Tesla V100 GPUs.
 In both of the tasks of text-to-video and video-to-text retrieval, we assume that only the candidate sets are known in advance.
 In the inference phase, we consider both the distance of video and text representations in the representation space and the joint probability of video and text.
+Code is available at \href{https://github.com/jpthu17/DiffusionRet}{https://github.com/jpthu17/DiffusionRet}.